MarketingProInsider/marketingproinsider/content/posts/blog_23.md

 Contests and giveaways encourage participation and generate buzz at a low cost.
 Simple tasks, like liking a post or tagging friends, increase reach and engagement organically.

 #### Community Engagement
 Active participation in conversations on social platforms builds relationships without monetary investment.
-Responding to comments, joining relevant groups, and contributing valuable insights enhance the brandâ€™s presence.
+Responding to comments, joining relevant groups, and contributing valuable insights enhance the brand presence.

 #### Repurposing Content
 Transforming existing content into different formats (e.g., blogs into infographics or videos) increases content mileage.
 Diversified content formats cater to different audience preferences, improving overall reach and engagement.